 2. Healesville Sanctuary

 If you’re interested in seeing a lot of Australian wildlife, you can’t miss Healesville Sanctuary.
 Located to the northeast of the city, this wildlife sanctuary specializes in the preservation and breeding of endangered native animals.
-The sanctuary is divided up into tracks and enclosures with each focusing on a different species or animal habitat.
-All the popular Australian animals can be seen here, including kangaroos, wombats, emus, dingoes, plus a great array of birdlife, reptiles, and amphibians.
+The sanctuary is divided up into tracks and enclosures, each focusing on a different species or animal habitat.
+All the popular Australian animals can be seen here, including kangaroos, wombats, emus, and dingoes, plus a great array of birdlife, reptiles, and amphibians.
 The sanctuary is also one of the rare places where you can see platypus.
-Many though visit Healesville to interact with the animals, which can be done through the Close-up Encounter program with koalas (no touching), and Kangaroo Close-up program where you can feed them.
+Many tourists visit Healesville to interact with the animals, which can be done through the Close-Up Encounter program with koalas (no touching), and Kangaroo Close-Up program, where you can feed them.

-Getting there: Although only a short trip from Melbourne by car, reaching Healesville Sanctuary by public transport requires a combination of trains and buses that take up to 3 hours.
+Getting there: Although only a short trip from Melbourne by car, reaching Healesville Sanctuary by public transport requires a combination of trains and buses that takes up to three hours.
 If you want to guarantee entry, book your tickets in advance.

 3. Phillip Island

-Another fantastic part of Victoria that’s great for seeing all sorts of wildlife is Phillip Island which is south of the city.
+Another fantastic part of Victoria that’s great for seeing all sorts of wildlife is Phillip Island, south of the city.
 Plenty of locals will tell you it’s among the best places to visit from Melbourne.
 The relatively small island is best known for its colony of adorable fairy penguins that emerge each evening during the ever-popular Penguin Parade.
-Before all that happens, first head to Phillip Island Wildlife Park to see indigenous animals including kangaroos, wallabies, and wombats.
+Before all that happens, first head to Phillip Island Wildlife Park to see indigenous animals, including kangaroos, wallabies, and wombats.
 You can also feed the kangaroos while you’re there.
-Nearby is the Koala Reserve where you can see the sleepy critters in their natural habitat.
-You can also take a boat cruise out to Seal Rocks just off the coast, where you’ll see a huge number of fur seals lounging about.
+Nearby is the Koala Reserve, where you can see the sleepy critters in their natural habitat.
+You can also take a boat cruise out to Seal Rocks just off the coast.
+There you’ll see a huge number of fur seals lounging about.

-Getting there: Far too difficult to reach using public transport from Melbourne, your best bet to visit Phillip Island is with a guided tour.
+Getting there: Phillip Island is too difficult to reach using public transport from Melbourne.
+Your best bet for a visit is with a guided tour.

 4. Yarra Valley

-There are excellent wine regions spread around Australia and the Yarra Valley is one of the best in Victoria.
+There are excellent wine regions spread around Australia, and the Yarra Valley is one of the best in Victoria.
 Day tours from Melbourne to the Yarra Valley are a popular option as you not only get to sample some world-class wine but also get to see the splendid countryside.
-With lovely rolling hills covered in sprawling vineyards, make the region a treat for the eyes as well as the taste buds.
+Lovely rolling hills covered in sprawling vineyards make the region a treat for the eyes as well as for the taste buds.
 The Yarra Valley boasts a nice mix of big-name wineries as well as smaller boutique ones, meaning you’ll likely find some familiar names and sample some wines you’ve never heard of before.
 Most wine tours will take you to at least a few wineries for wine-tasting and a cellar tour, and will feature a delicious lunch that showcases the region’s local produce.

 Getting there: The only way to properly explore the wine region without a car is by taking a group wine tour.